rvcucalont/Hap_Network_pipeline/README.md

 >Sample3_organism_site3_other_hap2
 AGTAAA
 ```
-Final output in nexus format.
+Final output will be converted to nexus format.

 ### If only want a subset, provide a list of sample name headers to extract
 ```